Short-term tourist rentals

 As of May 1, 2020, you must put your establishment number on any advertisement to rent your space, whether online or offline.

 In order to complete your application for an attestation from the CITQ, you must provide a notice of compliance - tourist accommodation establishment (Avis de conformité - Établissement d’hébergement touristique) signed by the municipality.
 This form is available on the CITQ Web site.

 Renting your home in authorized areas

 Some boroughs authorize tourist rentals in certain areas only.
-These are usually the most populated areas or those with the greatest density.
 Contact your permits counter to find out if your home is in an authorized area.
 A commercial or professional activity occupancy permit can then be issued.

 This permit must be displayed in any place that is not your living space.
 It shows what uses and activities are authorized and under what conditions as per the city’s urban planning by-law.
 All occupancy certificates are tied to the establishment and its owner.

 Do not install key boxes and other items tourists need to come and go independently anywhere on public property, or they will be removed.